The gastrin blood test measures the amount of the hormone gastrin in blood.

 How to Prepare for the Test

 Certain medicines may affect the results of this test.
-Your doctor will tell you if you need to stop taking any medicines.
-Do not stop taking any medicine before talking to your doctor.
+Your health care provider will tell you if you need to stop taking any medicines.
+Do NOT stop taking any medicine before talking to your provider.

 How the Test will Feel

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging sensation.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

 Gastrin is the main hormone that controls the release of acid in your stomach.
 When there is food in the stomach, gastrin is released into the blood.
 As the acid level rises in your stomach and intestines, your body normally makes less gastrin.

 Your provider may order this test if you have signs or symptoms of a problem linked to an abnormal amount of gastrin.
 This includes peptic ulcer disease.

 Normal values are generally less than 100 pg/mL (48.1 pmol/L).

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your provider about the meaning of your specific test result.